Kuuuube/Circular_Area/wiki/mappings_index.md

 A list of all the mapping pages in Circular Area.
 Mapping pages include visualizations and formulas for each mapping and its inverse.

+Each mapping has multiple diagrams to aid in understanding how the distortion works.
+The left side shows the tablet area's shape, and the right side shows the distortion of the monitor area.

 ## [FG-Squircular Mapping](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/fg_squircular_mapping.md)

 **FG-Squircular Mapping based secondary mapping styles:**